 This means Insert+T in JAWS should tell you which document is active and whether it is modified.

+The main window contains the document text edit field.
 Use this field to type, read, edit and search document text.

 This is intended as a quick visual and reviewable reference while editing or testing.
+Short Accessible Output messages are not written into the status bar.

 The Menu Bar allows you to access each and every option within the application.

 If the document has unsaved changes, LeaseyWord asks whether you want to save it.
+Yes is the default button.

+When you have answered any save prompts, all open documents are closed.
 Unlike many other text editors, LeaseyWord does not automatically reopen the previous set of documents on the next launch.
 This is a distinct advantage.

 Press Control+N.